*1. The Lost Child (Mulk Raj Anand)*

 Long Answer

 Q.1 In the fair he wants many things.
 What are they?
-Why does he move on without waiting for?
+Why does he move on without waiting for it?

 Ans.
-On his way to the fair the child sees many things as toys, balloons, garland of gulmohur, swing and snake-charmer.
+On his way to the fair the child sees many things as toys, balloons of different colours, garland of gulmohur, a swing and a snake-charmer playing a flute.
 He gets attracted towards all these things.
 So, he lags behind.
-He wants toys, sweets especially burfi, balloons.
-He has a keen desire to enjoy the roundabout.
-He moves on without waiting for an answer because whenever he stops to see things, his parents gave him a cautionary call, “come, child, come!”
-He knows that his parents will not purchase all these things for him.
+He wants to have toys, different sweets especially burfi, garland, balloons of different colours and he has a keen desire to enjoy the roundabout.
+He moves on without waiting for an answer because he knows that his parents will not purchase all these things for him.